Coherent-state constellations and polar codes for thermal Gaussian channels: Coherent state constellations

 Define the associated ensemble

 As for the classical Gaussian channel, for $m \geq 2$ the first two moments of $\rho^A_{N,m}$ match those of the thermal state $\tau_N$.

-Now we sketch how to upper-bound the gap between the coherent information and the rate of the polar code applied to the induced discretized channel.
+Now we sketch how to upper bound the gap between the coherent information and the rate of the polar code applied to the induced discretized channel.
 A simpler version of the same argument yields the analogous result for the classical capacity.

 Let us denote the target rate without using modulation as $R$, and the associated rate using the modulation with $m$ points $R_m$.
 The former is the coherent information of the channel, while the latter is the same entropic expression, but evaluated for the input state given by the discretization scheme.
 The coherent information may be written as $R=I(Z:B)-I(Z:E)$ for $P_Z$ as in \eqref{eq:Zdistrib}, and $R_m$ is the same expression, evaluated with $Z\sim Q_{N,m}$.
-Here $E$ the output of the channel to the environment.
+Here $E$ is the output of the channel to the environment.
 This follows because $\theta_z^{BE}$, the state of $BE$ given the input $Z=z$ (or $Z_m=z$), is pure and hence $H(B|Z)+B(E|Z)=0$.

 We would like to find an upper bound on $\Delta=R-R_m$, which can be written as $\Delta=\Delta_B-\Delta_E$ for $\Delta_B=I(Z:B)-I(Z_m:B_m)$ and similarly for $\Delta_E$.
 Here, $B_m$ is the channel output for the input $Z_m$.
 Clearly, we need not consider $\Delta_E$ for the problem of classical information transmission.
 These quantities can be written as relative entropies.
 More specifically, let $\rho^{ZBE}$ and $\rho_{m}^{Z_m B_m E_m}$ be ensembles of the state $\theta_z^{BE}$ with distributions $\psi_N$ as in \eqref{eq:Zdistrib} and $Q_{N,m}$ as in \eqref{eq:Qmdef}, respectively.
 Then